Alfresco/docs-alfresco/content-services/latest/install/zip/index.md

 title: Install with zip
 ---

-This page describes how to manually install Alfresco Content Services using the distribution zip.
+This page describes how to manually install Content Services using the distribution zip.

 For a description of the system paths used within this documentation, see [System path conventions](#LINK-reuse/conv-syspaths.md).

 ## Prerequisites

-To install Alfresco Content Services using the distribution zip (which also contains the WAR files), make sure that the required software is available on your system:
+To install Content Services using the distribution zip (which also contains the WAR files), make sure that the required software is available on your system:

 * Java: OpenJDK 11 is recommended <!--move to /support page?-->
 * Application server: Apache Tomcat